-- feedback on terminology, especially industry specific or company specific suggestions
+- feedback on terminology, especially industry-specific or company-specific suggestions

 - discovery of any issues like typos (though the review process should uncover those!)

-These types of changes are very valuable when provided from a subject matter expert.
+These types of changes are very valuable when provided by a subject matter expert.
 Not everyone can provide this type of feedback.
 Your translation reviewers should be chosen very carefully.
 This post describes how to choose a reviewer for your projects.

 Here are three important points to consider regarding the review process.

 1. What are the ramifications, downstream implications of changing the meaning of the translation?
 Time and Money.

 Allowing each office or distributor to make changes as they see fit carries many risks including branding risk, translation memory loss, and lost time (delays in time to market for your products or services and labor cost).

 Branding risk – marketing teams put a significant effort in crafting the message they want out in the marketplace.
 Some reviewers feel that they can delete content, add content and completely change the meaning of the source language without any regard to the original intent of the piece.
 Let’s consider a single brochure in multiple languages that have had this type of review executed.
 If we review the completed pieces side-by side-they likely don’t portray the same message.
 Would the product manager appreciate his products portrayed in different ways in each country?